gtspencer/NFT_Wrapper/README.md

 Current ERC721 standards lend well to the distribution of digital artifacts, but are limited in their use in a virtual world without a set of common distinguishing features.

-This standard will allow anyone with minor solidity knowledge to bridge any NFT in to the virtual world and give it utility and/or function
+This standard will allow anyone with minor solidity knowledge to bridge any NFT in to the virtual world and give it utility and/or function.

+I will support a few popular NFTs (hopefully eventually community voted) that will have special items associated with them in game.
+Otherwise, anyone can create a wrapper for an NFT and bridge it over to the virtual world.

 Every token will be defined by a ***form*** (how it shows up) and ***function*** (what it does).

 Forms:
+* Visual
+    * Static (SVG/IPFS or Arweave)
+    * Dynamic (Video/other?)
-*
+* Auditory

 Functions:
 * Decor
 *

+### Mapping Forms and Functions to the virtual world
+* Visual Decor
+    * Shown around the users personal room
+    * Shown on clothing on avatar
+    * Placed as "stickers" on objects around world
+        * Can assign metadata to stickers?
+* Auditory Decor
+    * Background music for user
+    * Environmental sound in personal room

 ## Game Ideas:
-* Let users define simple voxel shapes to show
+* Let users define simple voxel shapes to show (see Voxelizer.sol)

 # NFT Wrapper JSON Standard (WIP)
 ```